 This course provides a comprehensive foundation of the theory and concepts of project management.
 Included is a focus on the initiation, planning, executing, monitoring and controlling, and closure phases of a typical healthcare information technology project.
-Emphasis is given to practical tools and techniques that will allow the HIT professional to repeatedly conduct successful healthcare projects Pre-requisites: HLTS05101 Intro to HI
+Emphasis is given to practical tools and techniques that will allow the HIT professional to repeatedly conduct successful healthcare projects.